ritvikmath/jekyll-now/SADIE/readme.md

 	- 'IN PREF': Please try and schedule me IN that day but do NOT schedule me ON
 	- 'OFF': Do NOT schedule me that day
 	- blank: No preference, anything is fine
+5. You can also schedule "special days" where you want to fix the worker schedule and not leave it up to the scheduler.
+To do this for a given day, do not have the workers fill in any preferences.
+Instead simply put 'ON' or 'IN' for all workers who will work that day.
+Do not specify the ON or IN shift (eg. ON 1, IN 3, ..) as the scheduler will find the best allocation of specific ON and IN shifts.
-5. Please keep the preferences in csv format and rename the file to whatever name you prefer
+6. Please keep the preferences in csv format and rename the file to whatever name you prefer

 **Making the Optimal Schedule**